 Choosing the right material

 As a ritual knife, you can choose any that seems good to its owner.
-Normally, the ritual knife is made of steel, although there are bronze, copper, silver, tin, and wood.
+Normally, the ritual knife is made of steel, although bronze, copper, silver, tin, and wood are used.
 It is normally 10 inches (25 cm long) from the base to the tip of the blade and can be made of any metal, although witches or wizards prefer steel to have a high degree of purity.

 Silver blades, for example, have an added value since this metal is associated with the moon and the goddess.